Karachi Kings: 2019 season

 Before the 2019 season, Wasim Akram joined the franchise as president.

 2020 season

 In PSL V, Karachi Kings reached the finals for the first time in PSL history after defeating the Multan Sultans in the qualifier match that went into a Super Over.
 They also went on to win the PSL V under the leadership of Imad Wasim.
 Karachi Kings defeated the Lahore Qalandars by five wickets in the final to win their maiden PSL title.

 2021 season

 In the 2021 season of PSL, Karachi Kings had an excellent kickstart with winning their first match of the season against Quetta Gladiators.

 2022 season

 The 2022 season proved to be highly challenging for Karachi Kings as they encountered significant setbacks.
 The team faced defeat in nine out of the ten matches played, ultimately concluding the season at the bottom of the points table.

+2025 season

+Kings were captained by David Warner in 2025 and finished fourth in the season losing to Lahore Qalandars in the Eliminator1 playoff match.

 Team identity

 The team name and logo were revealed on 21 December 2015.
 The logo features a lion with Karachi Kings written below in white and gold colors.
 At the ceremony, team owner Salman Iqbal said that the logo and the theme of the team represented the true spirit and resilience of Karachi.
 The team's primary jersey color is blue and gold.
 The jersey also incorporates the roaring lion logo in the bottom left of the shirt.
 AJ Sports (a sports manufacturing company) is the team's kit manufacturer.

 Bahria Town, the largest real-estate developers and investors in Pakistan and the largest private housing society in Asia were the team's title sponsors for first three seasons.
 Besides Bahria Town other sponsors were Summit Bank, The Arkadians, Oye Hoye, Pepsi, Brighto Paints and Shield Corporation Ltd. Their official main principle partner for the 2017 season was Naya Nazimabad.
 Bridge Power was platinum sponsor.